dillpikos/3-Segment-Robotic-Arm/README.md

 # 3-Segment-Robotic-Arm
 A custom deisgned 3 segment robotic arm powered by ESP-32 microcontrollers communicating via ESP-NOW, a peer to peer wireless protocol.
 This project implements
-FreeRTOS on both the master (transmitter) and slave (receiver) to cordinate concurent tasks that include servo movement and postioning of each segment,communication, and arm rotation.
+FreeRTOS on both the master (transmitter) and slave (receiver) to cordinate concurent tasks that include servo movement and postioning of each segment, communication, and arm rotation.
 This approach pair with 2 joysticks allows us to provide the user with a smooth, low latency control.

+On the master (transmitter) side FreeRTOS manages tasks for joystick readings from both joysticks and processing to sucessfully transfer control data to the reciever.
+On the slave (receiver) side FreeRTOS manages tasks for recieving transmitted data turning it into servo movement (postion & claw control), along with general rotation.

-*created by: Bryan Diaz & Junior Ortega | Focus: Embedded Systems, Wireless communication, Real time control system*
+*created by: Bryan Diaz & Junior Ortega | Focus: Embedded Systems, Real time control system, Robotics*

 # Technologies and Components
 ## Hardware Related
-- ESP-32 X 2
+- ESP-32 (X2)
-- SG90 Servo Motor X 2
+- SG90 Servo Motor (X2)
-- MG666R 55G Servo Motor X 2
+- MG666R 55G Servo Motor (X2)
-- 28BYJ-48 Stepper Motor (rotation of arm)
+- 28BYJ-48 Stepper Motor [rotation of arm]
 - Power bank (5000 MaH)
-- Joystick Module X 2 (controller)
+- Joystick Module (X2) [controller]
 - Soldering of through hole components

 ## Software Related